 8- Eye Strain

-Watching TV or staring at your phone for long periods can put a real strain on the eyes.
+Watching TV or spending too much time on your phone for long periods can put a real strain on the eyes.
 This makes your eyes start to burn and itch.
 Also, eye strain can give you headaches.
 It makes the blood vessels around the eyes enlarge which makes the area under your eyes look darker.

 Also, a study discovered that blue light from laptops and smartphones can harm our vision as it damages the eye’s retina.
 In spite of the discovery, the experiments were not held on eyes themselves but in a lab setting, So scientists still don’t know for sure if the blue light from digital devices causes blindness.
 But you should consider decreasing your exposure to your digital devices.